A High-Dimensional Extension of Wagner's Theorem and the Geometrization of Hypergraphs: -hypergraph: Definition and property

 Building upon the aforementioned definitions, we proceed to geometrize $d$-uniform hypergraphs in order to examine their embedding properties in high-dimensional spaces.

 \begin{definition}[{\it $d$-uniform-topological hypergraph}] Let $H = (X,E)$ be a $d$-uniform hypergraph.
-If each hyperedge $e$ of $H$ is regarded as a simplexoid of dimension $(d-1)$, each vertex $v\in V(e)$ is regarded as a $(d-2)$-sub-simplexoid of $e$, we refer to such a hypergraph as a {\it $d$-uniform-topological hypergraph}.
+If each hyperedge $e$ of $H$ is regarded as a $(d-1)$-simplex, each vertex $v\in V(e)$ is regarded as a $(d-2)$-face of $e$, we refer to such a hypergraph as a {\it $d$-uniform-topological hypergraph}.

 \end{definition}